martinfrances107/rust_d3_geo/README.md

 <td width="50%">
 <strong>examples/globe/rotating_WGPU</strong><br><br>

 [WGPU](https://gpuweb.github.io/gpuweb/) support in the browser is partial and currently hidden behind experimental flags.
-See the browser-WGPU Implementation [State](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status).
+See the browser-WGPU Implementation [Status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status).
 For now development in this library uses the [winit](https://crates.io/crates/winit) crate to make cross platform application.

 The promise of this approach is to bypass the bottlekneck in passing bulk data from RUST memory space, into javascript, and finally into GPU memory.

 GeoJson Geometry is streamed through this libraries rendering pipeline into a new **PolyLinesWPGU** endpoint.

-This endpoint's output is a (vertex_buffer,index_buffer) pair in the form of a block of contiguous memory which can be passed directly to the GPU.
+This endpoint's output is a (vertex_buffer,index_buffer) pair in the form of blocks of contiguous memory which can be passed directly to the GPU.

 A thin vertex and fragment shader is then responsible for rendering.